-Links are stored as Annotation objects in a PDF file.
-Every page has a possible list of annotation objects on that page (if there are no annotations are present there will be no value).
-Annotations objects allow PDf files to contain animations and interactions.
+Every PDF page has a possible list of annotation objects on that page (if there are no annotations are present there will be no value).
+Annotations objects allow PDF files to contain animations and interactions.
 There are stored separately from the page text and drawn on by the PDF renderer.

 There are several types of Annotation object.
 The one we are interested in is the Annot values with /Subtype of link.
 Here is what the raw data might look like.